We may earn money or products from the companies mentioned in this post.

-Lübbenau and Spree are just a quick 1.5 hour trip from Berlin.
-The serene and peaceful waterways provide a much needed break from the stimulation of the hip city, Berlin- not to mention there are more pickles here than you could ever hope to consume.
+Lübbenau and Spreewald are just a quick 1.5 hour day trip from Berlin.
+The serene and peaceful waterways provide a much-needed break from the stimulation of the hip city, Berlin- not to mention there are more pickles here than you could ever hope to consume.
 It was a running joke between the girls that the town of Lübbenau was a pregnant girls dream, filled with pickles of all flavors and ice cream on every corner.
-I traveled here on a tip from the hostel front desk employee and I could not have been any happier I did.
+We traveled here based on a tip from the hostel front desk employee and I could not have been any happier we did.
 The girls and I became totally liberated as we stripped ourselves of half our clothing and slowly wandered through the sprawling rivers of the Spreewald Natural Reserve.
-This reserve was created in partnership with UNESCO and there’s lots to do for the outgoing adventurer or the lackadaisical beer drinker.
+This reserve was created in partnership with UNESCO and there is lots to do for the outgoing adventurer or the lackadaisical beer drinker.

 Length of Time: 8 hour-Full Day

 Skill Level: 50HP I would say that there’s something to do for anyone in Lübbenau.
 The trek listed should be for more independent and active people who can read a map and paddle upstream for up to 4 hours.
 If you’re unable to paddle upstream for two hours, check out the group or walking tour options.

 - Good active shoes- Keens or something good in water is preferred